Esri/i3s-spec/README.md

 Version 1.0 – 1.5 (04/30/2015 to 01/30/2017) of this specification are licensed under the older Creative Commons Attribution-NoDerivs 3.0 Unported license.
 Version 1.6 – present integrated mesh, 3D object, point scene layer(dated 01/31/2017 to present) of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.
-Version 2.0 - present point cloud scene layer of this specification are licensed under the newer Creative Commons Attribution-NoDerivatives 4.0 International Public License.

 Copies of both licenses are included in this repository.

 ## License for JSON resources, validator, and examples